scotteh/php-dom-wrapper/README.md

 ##Intro

 PHP DOM Wrapper is a simple DOM wrapper library to manipulate and traverse HTML documents.
-Based around jQuery's manipulation and traversal methods, it largely mimics the behaviour it's jQuery counterparts.
+Based around jQuery's manipulation and traversal methods, largely mimicking the behaviour of it's jQuery counterparts.

 ##Author